Skip to main content

 Native Screenshot

-Written by Rebecca Henrique
+Written by Jon

-Updated over 10 months ago
+Updated over 2 weeks ago

-How to Enable Native Screenshot?
+How to Enable Native Screenshot

 To activate this feature, include one of the following code snippets either in your existing widget code or as a separate snippet on the pages where you'd like this feature to be active.